2019 World Junior Ice Hockey Championships: Format

-The preliminary round is a two group of five teams each internal round-robin format, followed by a three-round playoff.
-In the round-robin, three points are allotted for a regulation win, and two points for an overtime or shootout win.
-One point is allotted for an overtime or shootout loss.
+The preliminary round saw teams play in two groups of five teams each, using the round-robin format.
+The playoff consisted of three rounds.
+In the round-robin, three points were allotted for a regulation win, and two points for an overtime or shootout win.
+One point was allotted for an overtime or shootout loss.

-The four highest-ranked teams from each group of the preliminary round advance to the quarterfinals while the last-place team from each group will play a best-of-three series, the loser relegated to Division IA for 2020, being replaced by the winner of Division IA.
-All other teams will retain their Top Division status for the 2020 edition.
+The four highest-ranked teams from each group of the preliminary round advanced to the quarterfinals, while the last-placed team from each group played a best-of-three series, with the loser being relegated to Division IA for 2020 and replaced by the winner of Division IA.
+All other teams retained their Top Division status for the 2020 edition.